 - #6x1-1/4-inch flathead screws for construction of jig

 - Construction adhesive

 Step 1: Measure Placement

 Determine where you'd like your wall frame molding to hang and mark on the wall.

 Editor's Tip: To ensure your frames look scaled to the rest of your room, measure the length of the wall and decide how many frames you'd like per wall and how far apart you'd like them to hang.
 These measurements will prevent frames that are too large (or small) for the space.

 Step 2: Create an Assembly

-With the help of a plywood gauge block resting on the floor, position the frame on the wall.
+Position the first piece of the frame on the wall.
 After you check the frame for level, nail it into position.
 Nails into studs offer the most security, but even nails driven at an angle into drywall will hold the frame until the adhesive takes over.
 A pneumatic brad nailer makes nailing easier and minimizes the risk of splitting moldings.